ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **C2.2** RPP MAY support the contact transfer command from EPP.

-**C2.3** RPP MAY support searching and listing contacts filtered by name (exact/prefix), and sponsoring client, with pagination, the server MAY use a maximum limit on results.
+**C2.3** RPP MAY support searching and listing contacts filtered by name (exact/prefix), and Sponsoring Client, with pagination, the server MAY use a maximum limit on results.

 **C2.4** Functional equivalents for EPP contact statuses (e.g., ok, linked, client/serverUpdateProhibited, client/serverDeleteProhibited, pendingTransfer) MUST be supported, with clear mapping to HTTP/RPP responses.
-The protocol MUST define which statuses can be set by the server and which can be set by the sponsoring client.
+The protocol MUST define which statuses can be set by the server and which can be set by the Sponsoring Client.

-**C2.5** RPP MUST prevent creation of contacts with duplicate ids within registry namespace (TLD) and return a HTTP 409 (Conflict) status on collision.
+**C2.5** RPP MUST prevent creation of contacts with duplicate ids within Registry namespace (TLD) and return a HTTP 409 (Conflict) status on collision.

 **C2.6** The protocol MUST provide an operation to retrieve full contact representation.
-An authorisation mechanism MUST ensure that sensitive data, such as authorisation information, is only returned to the current sponsoring client.
+An authorisation mechanism MUST ensure that sensitive data, such as authorisation information, is only returned to the current Sponsoring Client.

-**C2.7** The protocol MUST provide an operation to retrieve an appropriate contact representation to non-sponsoring clients.
+**C2.7** The protocol MUST provide an operation to retrieve an appropriate contact representation to non-Sponsoring Clients.
 The representation MAY vary depending if the authorisation information is provided - depending on server policy.

 ### Data Representation